papis/papis/doc/source/quick_start.rst

 Quick start
 ===========

 This is a tutorial that should be enough to get you started using papis.
+Papis tries to be as simple and lightweight as possible, therefore its database structure is ridicoulously simple.

+But before taking a look at its database structure let us see how is the daily usage of papis for a regular user.
+This tutorial is command-line based, so you should be familiar with opening a terminal window in your system.

 You have installed everything, then you can do